-The Intel® RAID Controller SRCSAS144E supports both serial-attached SCSI (SAS) and serial ATA (SATA) disk drives.
-Supporting dual architectures allows solutions to be customized for performance, reliability, system expansion flexibility and hard drive capacity.
-The RAID Controller SRCSAS144E provides flexibility and helps lower total cost of ownership with a standardized server and storage infrastructure.
-It is designed with four internal SAS ports and four external SAS ports; and the controller utilizes a x4 or wider PCI Express\ server board slot.
+The Intel[®] RAID Controller SRCSAS18E is the first Intel[®] RAID controller that supports serialattached SCSI (SAS) and serial ATA (SATA) disk drives.
+Supporting dual architectures allows solutions to be customized for performance, reliability, system expansion flexibility and hard disk drive capacity.
+The RAID Controller SRCSAS18E provides flexibility and helps lower total cost of ownership with a standardized server and storage infrastructure.
+It is designed with eight internal SAS ports and utilizes an 8X PCI Express server board slot.